 - The credit report sites only provide access to the information found on the specific report of the credit reporting agency they’re partnered with.

 - Because they have secure access to your financial information, be aware that you will be pushed products that are tailored to appeal to you and your financial situation.

 Also, most of the free credit report sites provide a FICO score, which is used by over 90% of lenders to determine your creditworthiness.
 If you need to monitor your FICO score, consider signing up with myFICO, which also monitors identity theft.

 A Summary of Each Free Credit Report Option

 IdentityForce is a reputable free credit report site with high customer service ratings.
 It offers a 30-day free trial for both UltraSecure and UltraSecure+Credit services.
-You can either cancel your IdentityForce subscription before the free trial expires, or select from the two services that range from $12.99 to $19.99 per month ($199.90/yr).
+You can either cancel your IdentityForce subscription before the free trial expires, or select from the two services that range from $9.99 ($99.90/yr) to $19.99 per month ($199.90/yr).
 If you sign up for the annual plan you will receive 2 months for free.